-For those wanting even more luxury, the A8 L can be ordered with power reclining rear seats complete with heat, ventilation and massage function, as well as a full-length rear center console.
+As the A8 L is designed to chauffeur around top-level titans of industry, the rear cabin is an exceedingly hedonistic space.
+The big sedan can be equipped with power reclining rear seats complete with heat, ventilation and massage function, as well as a full-length rear center console.

 Standard and Optional Features